VS Code vs JetBrains vs Cursor: Which Is the Best IDE in 2026?

 Frequently Asked Questions

-VS Code is the best IDE for beginners in 2026.
+VS Code is the best code editor for beginners in 2026.
 It is completely free, works on Windows, Mac, and Linux, and has over 50,000 extensions.
 Over 74% of developers worldwide use it.
 It has a clean interface, a built-in terminal, and a massive library of beginner tutorials that all assume you are using VS Code.

 What is vibe coding and which IDE supports it best?